fuxs/agent-tutorial/adk_tutorial01.md

 ## Configuration

 The examples require some information to execute.
 We provide a GCP project-id, the location and we want to use Vertex AI.
-Open the file in the editor with the following button:

-<walkthrough-editor-open-file filePath=".env">Open
-.env</walkthrough-editor-open-file>

-and copy the following configuration:
+Execute the following command:

 ```shell
 cat <<EOF > .env